Country Guide - VAT in Bulgaria

 Penalties for Failure to File Tax Return

-In addition, failing to register or deregister for VAT purposes may result in a penalty from BGN 500 to BGN 5,000 and a minimum fine of BGN 500 for not charging VAT when applicable.
+In addition, failing to register or deregister for VAT purposes may result in a penalty ranging from BGN 500 to BGN 5,000, as well as a minimum fine of BGN 500 for not charging VAT when applicable.

 As an EU Member State, Bulgaria implemented the EU e-commerce package adopted in 2021 into its national legal framework.
 Implementing the EU VAT Directive rules made the taxability rule for Electronically Supplied Services (ESS) more transparent.